CenturyLinkCloud/APIDocs/Servers/create-server.md

     <tr>
       <td>storageType</td>
       <td>string</td>
       <td>For standard servers, whether to use standard or premium storage.
-If not provided, will default to premium storage.&nbsp;For hyperscale servers, storage type must be hyperscale.&nbsp;</td>
+If not provided, will default to premium storage.
+For hyperscale servers, storage type must be hyperscale.</td>
       <td>No</td>
     </tr>
     <tr>
       <td>antiAffinityPolicyId</td>
       <td>string</td>
       <td>ID of the Anti-Affinity policy to associate the server with.
 Only valid for hyperscale servers.
-Available IDs can be retrieved from the&nbsp;<a href="https://t3n.zendesk.com/entries/44657214-Get-Anti-Affinity-Policies">Get&nbsp;Anti-Affinity Policies</a><strong>&nbsp;</strong>API
+Available IDs can be retrieved from the <a href="/api-docs/v2#anti-affinity-policies-get-antiaffinity-policies">Get Anti-Affinity Policies</a>API operation.</td>
-        operation.</td>
       <td>No</td>
     </tr>
     <tr>